PolyMathOrg/project-proposals/README.md

 ## DataFrame

 [PolyMath DataFrame](https://github.com/PolyMathOrg/DataFrame) is a Smalltalk library similar to [pandas](https://pandas.pydata.org/) in Python or [data.frames](https://www.rdocumentation.org/packages/base/versions/3.5.1/topics/data.frame) in R. It implements data structures for processing and analysing tabular data which is an essential part of data science and machine learning workflow.
 DataFrame needs a lot of improvement, both fixing the existing features and adding new ones.

+## Keras-style API on top of TensorFlow

+[PolyMathOrg](https://github.com/PolyMathOrg/libtensorflow-pharo-bindings) provides bindings to use [TensorFlow](https://www.tensorflow.org/) inside [Pharo](https://pharo.org/).
+We need to design a high-level API similar to [Keras](https://keras.io/) that would be easy to work with and allow fast experimentation.
+There is an [existing bridge](https://github.com/ObjectProfile/KerasWrapper) that calls Keras functions from Python.
+We need to have similar API with Pharo TensorFlow as a backend.